rails/rails/guides/source/action_text_overview.md

 require("@rails/actiontext")
 ```

-In order for the built-in CSS styles to work, you'll need to use webpack-compatible import syntax within the generated `actiontext.scss` file.
+2. The`trix` stylesheet should be imported into `actiontext.scss`.

 ```scss
 @import "trix/dist/trix";
 ```

-Additionally you'll also need to ensure that the `actiontext.scss` file is imported into your stylesheet pack.
+Additionally this `actiontext.scss` file should be imported into your stylesheet pack.

 ```
 // application.scss